Abdelrahmannasser139/big-data-docker-pipeline/README.md

 - Clone the Repository
    git clone https://github.com/abdelrahman139/bd-a1.git
    cd bd-a1

 Adding Dataset
-train.csv in the bd-a1/ directory.
+titanic.csv in the bd-a1/ directory.

 2. Docker Setup
 The Dockerfile contains instructions for creating an Ubuntu-based Docker image with the following libraries installed: